ryneches/SpaceGrowth/README.md

-# SpaceGrowth
+# Microbes in Spaaaaaaaaaaaaaaaaaaaaaaaaaaaace
-Growth data and analysis for microbial playoffs in space, Project MERCCURI
+### Growth data and analysis for microbial playoffs in space
+#### Project MERCCURI

 This repository contains all the raw data from both the ground based and in-orbit growth experiments.
 The insturments used were SpectraMax M5e plate readers, with the device aboard the International Space Station modified by Nanoracks, Inc. All measurements are optical density at 600 nm (OD600).

 ### What is all this stuff?